YuLiumt/Einstein-Toolkit/docs/NR/Numerical Methods.md

+There are two major classes of techniques used for numerical simulations of the Einstein equations.
+These are **finite-difference methods**, typically coupled to adaptive mesh refinement techniques, and **pseudo-spectral methods**.

+!!! note
+    Most of the finite difference codes are based on modifications to the ADM system.
+These equations are in a form with mixed second and first derivatives.
+Basically, the system is such that **only first time derivatives occur, but first and second spatial derivatives occur.** (Of course, auxiliary evolution variables can be introduced so that the system only has first spatial derivatives, but at the cost of introducing additional constraints.)

+A black hole interior presents a major challenge to any numerical technique because of the curvature singularity it harbors.
+Fortunately, the singularity is concealed behind an event horizon.
+The region inside the horizon cannot affect the exterior solution, so numerical simulations need not evolve it accurately.

+One way to do this is to simply not evolve a region inside the horizon, i.e., to excise this region.
+The other method, the puncture method involves allowing singularities in the computational domain.
+In the appropriate gauge, these singularities are sufficiently benign that finite difference methods can handle them.

 ## Finite Difference Methods

 **In a finite difference approximation a function $f(t,x)$ is represented by values at a discrete set of points.** At the core of finite difference approximation is therefore a discretization of the spacetime, or a numerical grid.
 Instead of evaluating f at all values of x, for example, we only consider discrete values $x_i$.
 The distance between the gridpoints $x_i$ is called the gridspacing $∆x$.
 For uniform grids, for which $∆x$ is constant, we have